Doraku/DefaultEcs/README.md

 <a name='Requirement'></a>
 # Requirement
 DefaultEcs heavily uses features from C#7.0 and Span from the System.Memory package, compatible from .NETStandard 1.1.
+For development, a C#8.0 compatible environment, net framework 4.8, net core 1.0 and netcore 3.0 are required to build and run all tests (it is possible to disable some target in the test project if needed).

+<a name='Versioning'></a>
+# Versioning
+This is the current strategy used to version DefaultEcs: v0.major.minor
+- 0: DefaultEcs is still in heavy development and although a lot of care is given to not break the current api, it can still happen
+- major: incremented when there is a breaking change (reset minor number)
+- minor: incremented when there is a new feature or a bug fix

 <a name='Overview'></a>
 # Overview